reactjs/react.dev/content/docs/refs-and-the-dom.md

 }
 ```

-You should convert the component to a class if you need a ref to it, just like you do when you need lifecycle methods or state.
+You should convert the component to a class if you need a ref to it.

 You can, however, **use the `ref` attribute inside a function component** as long as you refer to a DOM element or a class component: